rnieblesealo/shairdrop/README.md

     - Since `uint8_t` is a single byte endianness (byte order) doesn't apply
     - Other types of int are simply not supported :(
 - Using any graphics functions in Raylib requires `InitWindow()` because this fires up the OGL context
+- Even though threads share process state, OpenGL restricts its use to the thread that started it
+> i.e., Treat OpenGL calls in a thread as if the thread was a fork

 ### Code Style

 - PascalCase for functions and structs
 - camelCase for variable names
 - .clangd does everything else :)
+- Prepend all critical shared state with x; e.g. `imgTexture` would be `xImgTexture`